 Cryptocurrency and human emotion

-It is an open secret that Cryptocurrencies are highly volatile currencies that like any other money, rides on its global demand.
+Evolution of Money VII we let you know an open secret that Cryptocurrencies are highly volatile currencies.
+Like any other money, rides on its global demand.
 Bitcoin is not immune to the political, social and economic elements that are in turn driven by other factors whose outcomes are determined by human emotions and need (or greed).
 This means that although a currency is distributed, it can still be manipulated and used as a tool of modern-day slavery that has defined every other currency in history.
 Hackers are always on the prowl to steal and brag, and many people just do not care about the technical know-hows of keeping digital assets safe from them.

 Cryptocurrencies are the new hope of money – the currency that may finally liberate humanity from the tight grip of banks and the families that control them.
+In the last series of the evolution of money VII we explore the banking.
+With their desires vs free will of man desires.
 There are, however, a number of concerns that have to be addressed regarding cryptocurrency because it is still far from being the perfect money that will replace USD-backed paper and plastic money.
 This article will attempt to unravel cryptocurrency, in particular Bitcoin, so you can decide whether it is the currency of the future or not.

 Picture a world without money.
 Is it possible to consider the modern world functioning as it does, or even differently, without money?
 If the bond traders of the 16th century were to appear in modern times, it would be impossible for them to wrap their heads around the concept of a commercial world that operates without gold, yet it does.
 As we usher in an age of cryptocurrency, and considering how unique this kind of money is, one cannot help but wonder, is it just another fad whose end we are too blinded by profits to see?
 Considering that the world cannot fall back on to paper money, what happens would cryptocurrency not work out as promised?
 What comes after cryptocurrency?